skeema/skeema/doc/faq.md

 Skeema does not implement its own method for online schema changes, but it can be configured to shell out to other arbitrary online schema change tools.

-### Do schema changes get pushed automatically when I change files?

-No. When using the Skeema CLI tool, schema changes only occur when you run `skeema push`.

-Separate from the CLI tool, optional products supporting continuous integration and continuous deployment are under development at [Skeema.io](https://www.skeema.io).
-The CI product is [currently in open beta testing](https://www.skeema.io/ci); it provides automatic linting of GitHub commits and pull requests.
-A corresponding CD product, providing an agent/daemon that can automatically push *safe* changes when a pull request is merged, is currently under development.

 ### Is it safe?

 Schema changes can be scary.
 Skeema includes a number of safety mechanisms to help ensure correct operation.